-6.7 Standby Pay
+6.8 Standby Pay

 In order to provide emergency service on weekends, the Union agrees that Maintenance Workers and Lead Maintenance Workers will make themselves available to respond to emergency calls.
 A schedule will be developed taking into consideration seniority, employee needs, and the needs of the City.

-The employee scheduled for standby will receive One Hundred Dollars standby pay for each day.
-A day is defined as follows:
+The employee scheduled for standby will receive additional pay as follows: